Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Touch.md

 A touch screen Device consists of multiple [`TouchControls`](xref:UnityEngine.InputSystem.Controls.TouchControl).
 Each of these represents a potential finger touching the Device.
 The [`primaryTouch`](xref:UnityEngine.InputSystem.Touchscreen.primaryTouch) Control represents the touch which is currently driving the [`Pointer`](xref:input-system-pointers) representation, and which should be used to interact with the UI.
 This is usually the first finger that touches the screen.

  [`primaryTouch`](xref:UnityEngine.InputSystem.Touchscreen.primaryTouch) is always identical to one of the entries in the [`touches`](xref:UnityEngine.InputSystem.Touchscreen.touches) array.
 The [`touches`](xref:UnityEngine.InputSystem.Touchscreen.touches) array contains all the touches that the system can track.
 This array has a fixed size, regardless of how many touches are currently active.
-If you need an API that only represents active touches, see the higher-level [`EnhancedTouch.Touch` class](#enhancedtouchtouch-class).
+If you need an API that only represents active touches, refer to the higher-level [`EnhancedTouch.Touch` class](#enhancedtouchtouch-class).

 Each [`TouchControl`](xref:UnityEngine.InputSystem.Controls.TouchControl) on the Device, including [`primaryTouch`](xref:UnityEngine.InputSystem.Touchscreen.primaryTouch), is made up of the following child Controls: